Pegu Range: Ecology

-The northern end of the Pegu merges into the Burmese Dry Zone, while in the south there is over 80 in of rainfall a year.
+The northern end of the Pegu merges into the Burmese Dry Zone, while the south receives over 80 in of rainfall a year.
 The hills of the Pegu Range were originally heavily forested with teak and other commercially exploitable hardwoods.
 The southern forests were "ironwood forests", while the central and northern forests were teak.
 Extensive logging has caused the present deforestation and increased erosion in the area.

-In 2016, the National League for Democracy government imposed a one-year moratorium on logging throughout the country, and was extended to a decade for the Pegu Range due to the extent of deforestation there.
+In 2016, the National League for Democracy government imposed a one-year moratorium on logging throughout the country, which was extended to a decade for the Pegu Range due to the extent of deforestation there.

-In the aftermath of the 2021 Myanmar coup d'état, illegal logging of teak and deforestation of the mountain's forests has intensified, involving both the military junta and the resistance People's Defence Force.
+In the aftermath of the 2021 Myanmar coup d'état, illegal logging of teak and deforestation of the mountain's forests have intensified, involving both the military junta and the resistance People's Defence Force.